Jeremy Stoppelman Sells 50,000 Shares of Yelp Inc. (NYSE:YELP) Stock

 Wall Street Analyst Weigh In

-Several equities research analysts have recently issued reports on the stock.
-Jefferies Financial Group decreased their price target on shares of Yelp from $40.00 to $38.00 and set a “hold” rating for the company in a research note on Thursday, October 6th.
-Morgan Stanley lowered their target price on Yelp from $35.00 to $34.00 and set an “underweight” rating on the stock in a research note on Friday, November 4th.
-Credit Suisse Group cut their price target on Yelp from $49.00 to $42.00 and set an “outperform” rating for the company in a research note on Friday, November 4th.
-StockNews.com started coverage on Yelp in a research note on Wednesday, October 12th.
+YELP has been the subject of a number of recent research reports.
+Jefferies Financial Group decreased their price objective on Yelp from $40.00 to $38.00 and set a “hold” rating for the company in a report on Thursday, October 6th.
+StockNews.com initiated coverage on Yelp in a research report on Wednesday, October 12th.
 They issued a “buy” rating on the stock.
-Finally, TheStreet lowered shares of Yelp from a “b-” rating to a “c” rating in a research report on Thursday, December 8th.
-Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, Yelp currently has an average rating of “Hold” and a consensus target price of $35.88.
+TheStreet cut Yelp from a “b-” rating to a “c” rating in a research report on Thursday, December 8th.
+Morgan Stanley cut their price objective on Yelp from $34.00 to $26.00 and set an “underweight” rating on the stock in a research report on Wednesday.
+Finally, Credit Suisse Group cut their price objective on Yelp from $49.00 to $42.00 and set an “outperform” rating on the stock in a research report on Friday, November 4th.
+Two analysts have rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat.com, Yelp has a consensus rating of “Hold” and a consensus target price of $34.38.

 Yelp Inc operates a platform that connects consumers with local businesses in the United States and internationally.
 The company's platform covers various local business categories, including restaurants, shopping, beauty and fitness, health, and other categories, as well as home, local, auto, professional, pets, events, real estate, and financial services.